JLucasLopes0/JLucasLopes0/README.md

 <h1 align="center">Hi, I'm João Lopes 👋</h1>

 Welcome to my profile!
-I am a Backend Developer passionate about the field.
+I am a Full Stack Developer passionate about the field.
 I've been working with software development since 2024 and I like to keep up with the latest technology news.

 <h2 align="left">My Skill Set</h2>
 <h3 align="left">Back End</h3>